Home » Garden » 7 Best Deer Repellents for a Beautiful Flower Garden

 gomphrena truffala pink proven winners with angelonia cascade blue, prism pink superbells and supertunia mini vista violet in planters by front porch of 1850 farmhouse with white rockers

-More About Deer Repellents
+Final Thoughts About Using Deer Repellents

 Have you used any of these deer repellents before?
 What would you recommend?
 Do you have deer-proofing strategies you’d like to share?
 I would love to know more in the comments below.